-Bar 337 f and f at the beginning of the bar as well as the accent on the second octave in the L.H. come from f.
-They were overlooked in f an error which Chopin corrected only partially in the proofs of f f by adding f.
+Bar 337 f in the solo part as well as f and the accent on the second octave in the L.H. come from f.
+They were overlooked in f in the proofs of f in the solo part as well as f in the solo part as